bearkid01/DSYoda/README.md

 Step Two:

-  Feature Engineering from the text features.
+  Feature Engineering from the text.

 	EDA on text features. -- Done